sebastianotronto/nissy/README.md

 In order to generate the pruning tables, it is necessary to be able to move a transform a coordinate; it is possible to do so without passing through a complete cube representations, in a way similar to what Cube Explorer does.
+This used to be different before version 2.1 (June 2022).

 More documentation on this and on the different types of coordinates (base vs composed) is work in progress.

-The two paragraphs below are not true anymore since version 2.1 (June 2022).

 ### Solving